Ask An Expert

 Tune into the 5 Senses

-Physical touch is essential to self-soothing and emotional regulation in the early years.
+Physical touch is essential to self-soothing and emotional regulation in the early years and an important factor of sleep training your baby.
 Your heartbeat is the calming pulse, your touch the warm blanket surrounding your little one in infancy.
 Noise is also a significant factor: Its addition or subtraction can mean success in the sleep arena.
 This part can be easier said than done – especially when you have more than one child.
 In our house, having the soft sound of running water (pre-recorded and hopefully not from our sink) or nature sounds can mask the noises of a busy home, especially when older siblings are up later or no longer nap.
 We’ve mentioned the light of the sun and nighttime, but another trick that can help is to start dimming the lights in your home as bedtime nears.
 The artificial lights in our homes confuse the natural inclination (of children and adults) to relax with the sun’s waning rays.
 I cannot fail to mention the other major culprit of light mismanagement: our screens.
 At least one hour before bedtime, eliminate all screen time to give your child’s brain its best chance at calming and entering rest.
 Even with our most advanced e-reading technology, I’d recommend keeping those screens out of the bedroom.

 I’ll let your pediatrician advise you on sleep-posture for newborns, but the older and more active your toddler gets, attention turns to their environment.
 Consider keeping your child in a crib as long as they tolerate it (i.e., not risk injury by climbing out).
 This provides peace of mind for you, and it avoids stressing a toddler who’s not yet ready to move out of the safety of his crib.
 Once you begin to transition to a toddler bed, consider simplifying what is in the bedroom.
 Store toys and essential care items elsewhere to avoid distractions and safety risks.
 (Our oldest proved that he could escape his crib and paint the room in Desitin at the end of one day’s nap!)
 Finally, stay aware of any potential risks of strangulation or suffocation (such as loose bedding, soft objects, etc.).

 One of the tenants of positive parenting is attunement with our children and lovingly meeting their needs.
-Think about how you can enrich that connection with your child during their waking hours to avoid the guilt creeping in at night.
+Think about how you can enrich that connection with your child during their waking hours to avoid the guilt creeping in at night while sleep training.
 When I hear parents voice that sense of guilt, I suspect it has led to reinforcing patterns they don’t intend - like having their older child sleep in their bed or repeatedly responding to late-night requests when kids want to stall bedtime.

 Bedtime by the Clock